zackmcnulty/msc_bipartition_cover/README.md

 # Bipartition Covers in the Multispecies Coalescent Model

-This repository contains notebooks and code for simulating and analyzing bipartition covers.
+This repository contains jupyter notebooks and code for reproducing figures in the paper [PAPER NAME](link).
+It focuses on exploring various upperbounds the paper develops on the number of gene trees required to achieve a bipartion cover of the species with high probability, comparing them to empirically estimated quantities under a variety of different species tree topologies.

-It uses a **Docker-based JupyterLab environment** for reproducibility.
-The base image `upyter/datascience-notebook` includes the standard Python data science stack, and a few additional packages:
+It uses a **Docker-based JupyterLab environment** for reproducibility, although you can of course simply clone the repository and run the code on your local kernel if you prefer.
+The former uses the base Docker image `jupyter/datascience-notebook` which includes the standard Python data science stack, and a few additional packages described in `requirements.txt`.
+Most notably, it uses `dendropy` for simulating gene trees under the multispecies coalescent model

-- `dendropy`
-- `tqdm`
-- `numba`

-You can of course simply clone the repository and run the code on your local kernel if you prefer.

 ## Prerequisites

+If you would like to
 1. Install [Docker](https://www.docker.com/get-started) for your platform.
 2. Install [Docker Compose](https://docs.docker.com/compose/install/).

 ---

+Then you can either directly download the Docker image [HERE](todo) or follow the below steps to build a local copy.

 ## Clone the Repository